codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/cron-triggers.md

 1. To confirm click **Done**.

-### Trigger Codefresh pipeline with Cron timer

-Now you can Recurring pipeline executions are triggered according to the defined settings.
+Now recurring pipeline executions are triggered according to the defined Cron trigger settings:
 * If you defined only the Timer settings, the build is triggered according to the Cron expression.
-* If you defined both the Timer and Git Settings, the build is triggered according to the Cron expression and populated with the information from the Git repo such as the Git repo URL, branch name, latest commit information, including the date and author of the commit.
+* If you defined both the Timer and additional Settings, the build is triggered according to the Cron expression, and depending on the settings, the pipeline is populated with the information from the Git repo, additional variables, and notifications when configured.

 ### Edit a Cron trigger in Codefresh UI

 ???

-## Manage Cron triggers with Codefresh CLI
+## Cron triggers with Codefresh CLI

 You can also create and manage Cron triggers for pipelines via the [Codefresh CLI](https://cli.codefresh.io/){:target="\_blank"}.